-However cemented, the Russian Empire was, and any rate, an established and imposing fact.
-Its offici ers, day dates from October 22, 1721, when, after a the thanksgiving service in the Troitsa Cathedral at St. Pe for the peace of Nystad, the Tsar proceeded to the Se ons was there acclaimed "Father of the Fatherland, wich Great, and Emperor of All Russia.".
-Some would ferred to proclaim Peter, Emperor of the East; thing himself preferred the more patriotic title.
+However cemented, the Russian Empire was, now at any rate, an established and imposing fact.
+Its official birthday dates from October 22, 1721, when, after a solemn thanksgiving service in the Troitsa Cathedral at St. Petersburg, for the peace of Nystad, the Tsar proceeded to the Senate and was there acclaimed "Father of the Fatherland, Peter the Great, and Emperor of All Russia."
+Some would have preferred to proclaim Peter, Emperor of the East; but Peter himself preferred the more patriotic title.